Zoetis

 Lobbying and political expenditure

 D.2.1.
-There has been no change in Zoetis’ disclosure related to lobbying.
-On its website, Zoetis states it has a policy on Political Contributions, which requires the company to report in line with regulations.
-There is no mention of its position or approach to lobbying relating to AMR or antibiotics specifically.
+On its website, Zoetis states it has a policy on political contributions, which requires the company to report in line with regulations.
+The company lists its sustainability collaborations and partnerships, including its memberships.

 Members-only Content